 Accents, on the other hand, refer to the way in which a person pronounces certain words in a language.
 So, someone from the UK might have an English accent, while someone from the southern United States might have a Southern American accent.

-The German language has an enormous number of dialects: it’s estimated that there are as many as250 of them spoken across different regions of Germany, Austria, Switzerland, and some other countries.
+The German language has an enormous number of dialects: it’s estimated that there are as many as 250 of them spoken across different regions of Germany, Austria, Switzerland, and some other countries.
 Most of these trace back to the times of ancient Germanic tribes.
+Swiss German, for instance, differs significantly from other dialects in terms of vocabulary, pronunciation, and historical context.

 Today, however, many traditional German dialects have been displaced by the standard variety of the language, often called “High German.”
-This is not a correct name, though, as high German is actually a combination of dialects spoken in southern Germany.
-Opposed to it, there’s another common vernacular language – low German, spoken in the north.
+This is not a correct name, though, as high German is actually a combination of dialects spoken in central and southern Germany (highland).
+Opposed to it, there’s another common vernacular language – low German, spoken in the north (lowland).
+High German is often used as the official written language in formal settings such as news, government business, and communication with individuals from other German-speaking countries.

 History of High German